LlewBach/virtual-shelter/README.md

 [Back to top](#milestone-4-project---virtual-shelter)

+I would like to thank my mentor Ben Kavanagh for his guidance and support with this project and my year on this Web Application Development diploma with Code Institute.

 # Disclaimer

 [Back to top](#milestone-4-project---virtual-shelter)

 This website is for educational purposes only.
 The Stripe account will therefore remain in Test Mode.
+The animal profiles are fictitious.